armel/M5HamRadio/README.md

 latitude = 48.848285
 longitude = 2.2708201
 ```

+> About Icom Config section, here are some explanations.
+About `icom_model` choose between 705, 7300 or 9700.
+About `icom_address`, this is your Icom CI-V Address.
+About `icom_connect` choose between BT or USB (if you choose USB, you will need ICUSBProxy).
+Last, about `icom_device`, this is the BT Address of your 705 (from your transceiver, enter Menu and go to Set > Bluetooth Set > Bluetooth Device Information).

 > Note that, Proxy Config section is ONLY useful if you linked your M5Stack to your Transceiver via USB using ICUSBProxy.
 If you are using Bluetooth, you do not need to change this section of settings.
 So leave values as they are, by default.
 The same goes for the Geolocation Config section which is ONLY useful for DXTracker.
 But if you fill in this section (and the Wifi Config section) correctly, this `.ini` file will also work for the DXTracker too.

-Please, **take the time to adapt the values to your use** (Icom CI-V Address, Wifi SSID and password, and so on).
+Please, again, **take the time to adapt the values to your use**.
 It's important !

 Here is an another example, if you're using an IC-7300, with this `IC7300USB.ini` :